Classes

 def run()

-Activate the main game loop and display the window.
+Run the game and display the window.

 Always call this method at the bottom of your code.